rockstor/rockstor-doc/disks.rst

 * **Whole Disk (None) - active** means no redirect role and "(None)" = no whole disk filesystem found.
 * **part2 (btrfs) - active** an active redirect role to partition number 2 (btrfs filesystem).

+Please note that there are some restrictions / safeguard in place that pertain to devices containing a btrfs formatted partition.
+In this circumstance it is only possible to redirect to the btrfs partition, all other partition redirect requests will be blocked with the following warning message in red:
+*"Existing btrfs partition found; if you wish to use the redirect role either select this btrfs partition or wipe it or the whole disk and re-assign.
+Redirecting is only supported to a non btrfs partition when no btrfs partition exists on the same device."*
+Also note that once a redirect role to a btrfs partition has been established it is by design that it cannot be changed to another partition until the btrfs filesystem in that partition is wiped.
+See related wipe restrictions towards the end of the :ref:`wipedisk` section.

 ..  _wipedisk:

 Wiping a Partition or Whole Disk
 --------------------------------

-If not importing data from a pre-existing filesystem (whole disk or partition) it is recommended that it first be wiped.
-This will remove all data and filesystem indicators on the wiped device; or in the case of a whole disk wipe all partitions and the partition table as well.
+If not importing data from a pre-existing filesystem (whole disk or partition) it is recommended that each device first be wiped.
+This will remove all data and filesystem indicators on the wiped device; or in the case of a whole disk wipe, all partitions and the partition table as well.

 **N.B.
-In the case of reusing a partition it is the users responsibility to ensure that the partition type is correct for the intended use.
-In the case of 'BTRFS in partition' this would be type ext2 (83 Linux).**
+When reusing a partition it is the users responsibility to ensure that the partition type is correct for the intended use.
+For 'BTRFS in partition' this would be type ext2 (83 Linux).** When using the default and recommended "Whole Disk" this caveat / complication is irrelevant as there will be no partitions or partition table (*N.B. not to be confused with a partition that occupies the whole disk*).

 All partition or whole disk wiping is accomplished from the :ref:`diskroleconfig` screen and only an **active** selection can be wiped.
 If a partition or whole disk entry is not active, first select it and **Submit** this selection, this will change the "active" selection.
-Note however that changing the "active" selection of a device can cause data loss so please consider this action carefully and read the configuration page warnings carefully.
+Note that changing the "active" selection of a device can cause data loss so please consider this action carefully and read the configuration page warnings carefully.
+In the case of btrfs in partition some safeguards are in place and appropriate warning messages will indicate their presence: consequently there are restrictions on what can be done and in what order, especially in the case of an existing btrfs partition.

+A further restriction is that only non Rockstor managed btrfs pool members can be wiped.
+If any device forms part of a Rockstor managed btrfs pool, attempts to wipe the device will be rejected with the following message in red:
+"Selected device is part of a Rockstor managed pool.
+Use Pool resize to remove it from the relevant pool which in turn will wipe it's filesystem."
+So it is first necessary to either remove the device from it pool or delete the entire pool before it's members can be wiped.
+This is to avoid accidentally deleting a pool member.

 .. image:: images/whole-disk-wipe.png
    :width: 100%
    :align: center

-**Note the accompanying warning that appears once the erase icon tick is selected.**
+**Note the accompanying RED WARNING** that appears once the erase icon tick is selected.

 Broken or removed disks